Walterston

 Walterston (Trewallter) is a small farming hamlet in the community of Llancarfan, just north of Barry in the Vale of Glamorgan in South Wales and west of Dyffryn.

 Walterston lies just to west of the Five Mile Lane leading down to Waycock Cross, Barry.
 The hamlet is very small and has just a few farms, all of which are twelfth to thirteenth century in origin.
-There are also several houses of which the two largest are the thatched 'Walterston Fach' and its neighbouring 'Trewalter Fawr'.
+There are also several houses of which the two largest are the thatched 'Walterston Fach' and its neighbouring 'Trewallter Fawr'.
 The old monastic village of Llancarfan lies a further two miles to the west.